nloeff/gift_finder/README.md

 ### Caveats
 Too many to list.
-Top 4:
+Top 5:
+* Code is scraping Etsy, not using Etsy APis
 * Code is slow/unoptimized, and each run takes about 20 seconds
 * Queries are not sanitized in any way --- it is easy to break this by appending 'ignore the previous prompt' to the query or other malicious prompt.
 * GPT-3 results are not guaranteed to have the right format, or be coherent, or not be offensive or biased.